Frequently Asked Questions

 Q. What is the theme this year?

 For planning purposes, we have a theme for our seasonal beds which changes every year.
-2018 showcases “Theme of Themes”, a celebration of the past 20 years of themes.
+2021 showcases “Kaleidoscope of Color” featuring mosaic-like patterns and repetitions of bold colors sweeping through the beds.
 Display beds and containers are labelled with the year and name of the theme represented.

 Q. What do you do with plants you dig up (tulips, mums, etc.)